 - Establish a way to manage your contacts.
 Use the firm’s CRM, a spreadsheet or a pad of paper to track whom you know and when you last contacted them.

-If you are short on ideas or hoping to jump-start your marketing and business development next year, I suggest you pick one or more of these goals along with a few discrete activities to implement in 2014.
+If you are short on ideas or hoping to jump-start your marketing and business development next year, I suggest you pick one or more of these goals along with a few discrete activities to implement.
 Be realistic, be purposeful, and remember: You never know where your actions may take you.
 Getting started is half the battle.